EmmanuelSnr1/STFrontend/README.md

 - Create detail pages for watchlists and portfolios
 - create different forms of displays for various details pages.

   - view all transactions details page.
   - view all portfolios details page.

+- create a modal to view transactions

 ## Other pages to add when necessary

 - User Account management page
 - Upload photos to account.
+- Add some pop ups